 A combination of on-site and off-site measures will be used to mitigate the development of the site and reach the 20% BNG target.
 We will be expanding existing woodland, creating new woodland on site, and enhancing existing habitat such as hedgerows and grassland.

-In recent years, the spread of Himalayan Balsam, which is an invasive species that can dominate the banks of watercourses, has accelerated throughout the Cocker Beck catchment and can be found at the proposed reservoir site.
-We will be treating Himalayan Balsam in the Cocker Beck catchment, working in partnership with Nottinghamshire County Council.
+In recent years the spread of Himalayan Balsam, which is an invasive species that can dominate the banks of watercourses, has accelerated throughout the Cocker Beck catchment including the reservoir site.
+The Environment Agency has begun a Himalayan Balsam treatment programme along 9km of the Cocker Beck, working in partnership with Nottinghamshire County Council.

 Himalayan Balsam presence in the Cocker Beck circa early 2022.
 (NCC, 2022)